vindarel/cl-sendgrid/README.md

 ### Send email in the future

-Use the function `(now-plus-n-days n)` where `n` can be 1, 2, 3 or 4 days in the future.
+Use the function `(now-plus-n-days n)` where `n` can be 1, 2, or 3 days in the future.
 This function will return the epoch time for that future date.

 ```lisp
 (sendgrid:send-email :to "recipient@example.com"